 Operation: Doors may be manual or power operated.
 Include here details of operational and safety controls/ devices, e.g. safety edges, photosensors.
+See also general guidance 6.1.3.

 Ironmongery: List here items supplied as part of the assembly.
 Specify items to be supplied from other sources in section P21, in a schedule, or on drawings.
+See also general guidance 6.1.3.
 Other requirements: Use this item to specify, e.g. vision panels, personnel doors.
+Other requirements: